bwtseng/Compressive-Privacy-Generative-Adversarial-Network/real_dataset/CIFAR-10/README.md

 # Execution

 ```
-python main_cifar_cpgan.py --train True
+python main_cifar_cpgan.py --train True --data_dir "Your Path" --label_dir "Your path"
 ```

-The rest of the argument are not listed here, if you want to tune the parameters, please refer to the the file, which start with "main".
+The rest of the argument are not listed here, if you want to try different parameters, please refer to our released code, in which the file name starts with "main".